rppicomidi/midi2usbhub/README.md

 - fsstat
 - ls
 - rm
+- backup
+- restore
+- f-cd
+- f-chdrive
+- f-ls
+- f-pwd
+- set-date
+- set-time
+- get-datetime

 ## TODO
-- backup and restore to flash drive
+- clean up code and fix bugs

 ## Future Feature
 - Implement on a Pico-W with embedded web server support so you don't need to use